ReactiveMongo/reactivemongo-site/releases/0.12/documentation/advanced-topics/read-preferences.md

 ## Tag support

-Tag sets allow you to specify custom read preferences and write concerns so that your application can target operations to specific members.
+Tag sets allow you to specify custom read preferences and write concerns so that your application can dispatch the operations to specific members.

-If you properly tagged the servers of your replica set, then you can use tag-aware Read Preferences.
+With tagged servers in your replica set, then you can use a tag-aware Read Preferences.

 Let's suppose that the replica set is configured that way: